dominiksalvet/gim/README.md

 gim uninstall <git_url>
 ```

-For example, if you want to **uninstall the gim itself**, you can use the following command:
+For example, if you want to **uninstall gim itself**, you can use the following command:

 ```sh
 sudo gim uninstall https://gitlab.com/dominiksalvet/gim.git
 ```

 You may want to remove gim's cached Git repositories as well if you haven't planned to install gim again.
-You can do it by executing the `gim -clear-cache` command before the gim is uninstalled.
+You can do it by executing the `gim -clear-cache` command before gim is uninstalled.
 Note that **in no case any program installed by gim will be uninstalled** after following those steps.
 These programs must be uninstalled directly by gim's `uninstall` action if required.

 Once gim is uninstalled and its cache has been cleared, it is required to use the steps described in the [Install](#install) section in case to install it again.